teddscofield/project-templates/javascript-devel-boilerplate/README.md

 things around.
 Such is life.
 Once you have a stack tuned the way you like it, set the dependency versions EXACT version numbers instead of 'latest' to stabilize the project.

+## npm and bower deps

+Since I cannot comment the package json files, I'll give it a try here.

+I am going with "latest" for all the versions.
+I'll replace it with actual version numbers when a project gets close to be stable to avoid a stealth upgrade.
+Been bitten by that more times than I care to think of in the maven world and just as many times in the javascript world (voltile!).

+// bower deps
+"dependencies": {
+  // module definition and loading.
+Akin to java packages "requirejs": "latest",

+  // underscore replacement, nice util library, backbone needs it.
+  "lodash": "latest",

+  // good old jquery.
+DOM query & manipulation, ajax handling, deferred's
+  // generalized event mgmt.
+  "jquery": "latest",

+  // MV* framework of choice.
+  "backbone": "latest"
+}

+// npm deps
+"devDependencies": {

+  // live reloading when files change "connect-livereload": "latest",

+  // development server that kicks ass for front-end, client development "grunt-contrib-connect": "latest",

+  // file watcher, events when files change "grunt-contrib-watch": "latest",

+  // javascript linter.  a real nazi.  do what it says "grunt-contrib-jshint": "latest"
+}